nixworks/public/news/2010/01/5/index.md

 ##### Learjet
 ### [A Learjet cargo plane on approach to Chicago Executive Airport crashes into the Des Plaines River in Wheeling, Illinois. ](/news/2010/01/5/a-learjet-cargo-plane-on-approach-to-chicago-executive-airport-crashes-into-the-des-plaines-river-in-wheeling-illinois.md)
-_Context: Learjet, Des Plaines River, Chicago Executive Airport, Wheeling, Illinois_
+_Context: Learjet, Wheeling, Illinois, Chicago Executive Airport, Des Plaines River_

 ##### Slovakia
 ### [Slovakia admits responsibility for a major bomb alert on Dorset Street in Dublin, Ireland, after planting explosives on a civilian as a test. ](/news/2010/01/5/slovakia-admits-responsibility-for-a-major-bomb-alert-on-dorset-street-in-dublin-ireland-after-planting-explosives-on-a-civilian-as-a-test.md)